abdella80/abdella80/README.md

 - 🌱 I’m currently learning **AI,HPC, cyber security**

-- 💬 Ask me about Fullstack web Development and software engineering **tailwinds, Django, node js,**
+- 💬 Ask me about Fullstack web Development and software engineering **tailwinds, Django, node js and etc..**

 - 📫 If you want to contact me, the best way is through email or LinkedIn **ibndawud606@gmail.com or www.linkedin.com/in/abdella-dawud-b50630252**